A Machine Learning Approach to Forecasting Honey Production with Tree-Based Methods: Introduction

+The contributions of this paper are threefold: \begin{itemize} \item We analyze the key weather-related drivers of honey production using interpretable machine learning models.
+Understanding these drivers can help beekeepers better manage their operations and anticipate periods of reduced productivity.

+\item By forecasting production outcomes, we provide a quantitative tool that can support beekeepers in making critical decisions, such as where and when to relocate hives to mitigate the impact of adverse weather conditions.

+\item The analysis also has applications in risk management.
+Forecasted honey production can inform the design of machine learning-based insurance products aimed at protecting beekeepers from unexpected losses due to poor harvests. \end{itemize}

+Recent technological advances make these contributions possible and enable the continuous monitoring of beehive conditions and the collection of large-scale data suitable for quantitative analysis.
+Apiculture, the technical term for beekeeping, has increasingly adopted precision beekeeping technologies, a branch of precision agriculture focused on improving apiary management.
+These systems use smart, connected devices to track individual colonies and generate detailed datasets that support both predictive modeling and strategic decision-making \citep{zachepins2012precisionbeeekeeping}.

-Our analysis leverages the data from a technology company, 3BEE S.R.L.\footnote{https://www.3bee.com/}.
+Our analysis leverages the data from an Italian technology company, 3Bee S.R.L. \footnote{\url{https://www.3bee.com/en/}}.
 The company develops intelligent monitoring and diagnostic systems for bee health, bringing together numerous beekeepers.
-The analyzed dataset comprises over forty million records from about 500 bee hives across Italy.
-Then we integrate the beehive characteristics with weather features from the open-source database named Copernicus \citep{copernicus2021,copernicus2019} to capture the effect of the surrounding climate variation on honey production and tackle the forecasting problem effectively.
+The analyzed dataset includes daily hive-level observations from 209 smart beehives deployed across Italy during the 2022 honey season, collected through 3Bee’s precision beekeeping technology.
+We integrate this data with daily weather features extracted from the ERA5-Land reanalysis dataset by Copernicus, aligning meteorological conditions with hive locations to effectively model the impact of climate variability on honey production.

-We perform the forecasting problem using two different tree-based methods, Random Forest (RF) \citep{breiman2001} and Extreme Gradient Boosting (XGB) \citep{chen2016xgboost}, ensembles of regression trees \citep{breiman1984cl} able to detect the nonlinear patterns in our collected data.
-The choice of tree-based models relies on the trade-off between forecasting power, improving on more classical linear methods used for statistical analyses, and explainability, allowing us to produce a more meaningful feature importance analysis compared to other families of machine learning models such as neural networks.
-The former capability of tree-based methods allows us to extract insights from the data and give the users of the predictive model a higher degree of confidence in the results provided.
-Therefore, the output of the analysis is a model that becomes prescriptive other than just predictive, informing decisions regarding the risk management aspect of the honeybees industry.